austin-millan/runescape-bot/README.md

 ## Installation

-`setup_vm.sh`: Optional script if deploying from a server.
+`configure_vm.sh`: Optional script if deploying from a server.
 It sets up a VNC server that you can access on port `5901`.
 This will need to be ran if deploying on a virtual machine where you require remote access.